Carpal Tunnel Syndrome Treatment

 Carpal Tunnel syndrome is a condition that describes a collection of symptoms such as a stinging sensation, numbness and weakness in the wrist or hand.
 It usually develops when the median nerve in the wrist/hand is compressed.
 Initially the pain is sporadic and becomes worse over time.
 It is important to get treatment for Carpal Tunnel pain immediately to avoid long term damage.

 Dr Gregory Lee at Active Family Wellness is experienced in treating carpal tunnel syndrome.
-He sees a lot of patients with wrist pain in Fairfax, Virginia.
+He is one of best Fairfax chiropractor in Virginia, He sees a lot of patients with wrist pain in Fairfax, Virginia.
 Give us a call if you are experiencing wrist pain or any other symptoms of Carpal tunnel syndrome.

 WHAT IS CARPAL TUNNEL?